What you should know about charter schools

 One Stanford University survey found that, statistically, there was very little difference in students' performance at public charter schools when compared to that at public K-12 schools.
 Education Week notes that some critics see a failure in the accountability expected from charter schools.

 Despite the ongoing debate about charter schools versus public schools, in many cases the question is not one of quality but of purpose.
-Charter schools serve a specific purpose in most communities of providing children with a particular type of education that may be unavailable through the public schools.
+Charter schools serve a specific purpose in most communities: offering children a particular type of education that may be unavailable through the local public schools.
 In those cases, children may indeed receive a more appropriate education than they would in public schools.
 However, public schools are also held to high standards of performance, so in most cases they are not "better" or "worse" than charter schools.

-Rather, what charter schools can offer as opposed to many public schools (especially in major cities) includes reduced class size and specialized attention -- both of which may ultimately aid in more effective learning.
+Rather, what charter schools can offer as opposed to many public schools (especially in major cities) is usually smaller class sizes and specialized attention -- both of which may ultimately aid in more effective learning.
 One study out of Oxford found that smaller class sizes may affect educational achievement, wages and earnings long after students have left high school.

 Ongoing debate about charter schools